On Media Literacy: The Status, Drawbacks, and Healthier Scrolling

-Doing Qualitative and Quantitative Research: a Quote Wrongly Credited
+Doing Qualitative and Quantitative Research: How Research Tradition Changed Over Time

 Years ago, when I was a student at UH Mānoa, my program had a session on doing Qualitative Research and I was the host.
 I was struck by a quote that explained why qualitative research was important and where it stands with the “all-number” quantitative research.
-I put the quote on the first slide and many colleagues liked it.
+I put the quote on the first slide and many colleagues wore a smile when seeing it.

 Interestingly, this quote is oftentimes wrongly credited to Albert Einstein (Cullis, 2017).
-I found the original source from a book called Informal sociology: A casual introduction to sociological thinking by William Bruch Cameron, published in 1963.
-If you go to page 13, you will see the quote.
-Apparently according to my notes, this book was hard to find.
+The original source was explained in a book, which was a hard find.
+The books is entitled as Informal sociology: A casual introduction to sociological thinking, written by William Bruch Cameron, published in 1963, and the quote is on page 13.

-If you are on the look out for the quote and having difficulty, hopefully this very short writing can be of help.
+By the way, if you are on the look out for the quote and you are having difficulty, hopefully this very short writing can be of help.
 If you find this information inaccurate, please do leave me a message.

 Reference